-Kruger National Park is South Africa’s oldest and largest game reserve.
-And its most famous.
-Greater Kruger refers to the exclusive and private area to the west of the park, its unrivalled game densities and award-winning private reserves offer intimate, five-star African safaris, it’s hands down the very best place to see the Big Five in South Africa – and the most stylish way to do it.
+Greater Kruger is South Africa’s oldest, largest, and most famous game area.
+And it comes with a (not-so) well-kept secret.
+Hidden along its western edges, you will find a few exclusive and private concessions.
+With unrivalled game densities and award-winning private lodges offering intimate, five-star African safaris.
+Hands down the very best place to see the Big Five in South Africa – and the most stylish way to do it.

-Exclusive private concessions line the national park’s western borders, forming a vast protected conservation area known as Greater Kruger.
-While the two names (Kruger and Greater Kruger) are often used interchangeably, they have distinct differences.
-Exceptional densities of wildlife may move freely between the two, but human access to the private reserves is restricted to a very limited number of paying guests.
-This makes for intimate, authentic safari experiences, privately-guided by some of Africa’s very best.
+While the two names (Kruger National Park and Greater Kruger) are often used interchangeably, they have distinct differences.
+Exceptional densities of wildlife may move freely between the concessions and the park, but human access to the private reserves is restricted to a very limited number of paying guests.
+This makes for intimate, authentic safari experiences, privately guided by some of Africa’s very best.

 Sabi Sand